v-research/website/about.md

 <div class="row">
     <h3 class="w-100 about-title"> Research Challenge </h3>
     <p>
-        The challenge consists in engineering a 100% secure Cyber-Physical System, or else a system where there are zero possible successful attacks.
+        Our challenge consists in engineering a 100% secure Cyber-Physical System, or else a system where there are zero possible successful attacks.
 The challenge is bold and ambitious but we believe that a scientific approach should aim at something precise and rigorous.
 There is no more-or-less in science, either you have a theory that precisely predicts some phenomenon or you keep searching for that theory.
         <a href="" data-toggle="modal" data-target="#modalRes"> Read more</a>
     </p>
 </div>